-The purpose of the Maryland Department of Housing and Community Development’s multifamily energy efficiency improvement programs is to promote energy efficiency and affordability in the State’s multifamily rental housing developments for low and moderate income households.
-These improvements are intended to reduce a building’s energy use and lower utility bills for occupants and owners
+The purpose of the Maryland Department of Housing and Community Development’s Multifamily Energy Efficiency and Housing Affordability (MEEHA) program is to promote energy efficiency and affordability in the State’s multifamily rental housing developments for low and moderate income households.
+These improvements are intended to reduce a building’s energy use and lower utility bills for occupants and owners.

 Eligible Utility Companies:

-Multifamily rental housing projects involving new construction, properties not currently in service, or a change in use are eligible for Multifamily Energy Efficiency and Housing Affordability-EmPOWER funding only for the incremental cost of qualified energy conservation measures that exceed current Energy Code.
-A detailed savings report utilizing the TRM algorithms must be provided in order for the department to determine program eligibility.
+Multifamily rental housing projects involving new construction, properties not currently in service, or a change in use are eligible for Multifamily Energy Efficiency and Housing Affordability funding only for the incremental cost of qualified energy conservation measures that exceed current building code.
+A detailed savings report utilizing the TRM algorithms must be provided in order for the Department to determine project eligibility.
 The report must identify and compare the cost, estimated kWh usage, and cost of use for both the code baseline condition and the higher efficient condition proposed for the project.
-As a general rule, new construction, properties not currently in-service, or a change in use projects will qualify for far less Multifamily Energy Efficiency and Housing Affordability-EmPOWER funding per unit than projects which involve rehabilitation.
+As a general rule, new construction, properties not currently in-service, or a change in use projects will qualify for far less MEEHA funding per unit than projects which involve rehabilitation.

 If Applicant wishes to proceed: